ESNFranceG33kTeam/PalloSpace/README.md

 - Click `Diff` to see your modifications
 - Click `Pull` if you want to update the db
 - Click `Push` if you want to update the `json` files

+### What to git

+With the actual method of installation and to keep track of changes, the only stuff from the folder `html` we today need to git are :
+- folder of the `html/wp-content/themes/esn` (as they are not auto install at this point)
+- folder `html/wp-content/config`
+- folder `html/wp/content/mu-plugins`
+Every plugins have to be add into the [variable file](.envrc) in order to be installed automatically.